 Customer USD funds in Coinbase Pro are FDIC insured.
 This means that your balance up to $250,000 is protected.

-Coinbase Pro comes with a very intuitive interface and provides users with charting tools and a trade history.
+Coinbase Pro comes with a very intuitive interface and provides users with charting tools and trade history.

 Coinbase is geared towards retail consumers and cryptocurrency newcomers, and it aims to make purchasing, selling, and storing cryptocurrency as easy as can be.
 Instead of requiring users to trade on a market, Coinbase allows you to purchase Bitcoin, Litecoin, and Ethereum directly from them at a set price, and this price is typically very close to the current market price being traded on Coinbase Pro.